 - Understand proper waste streams – Syringes and needles must be disposed of in designated red sharps containers.
 These containers can be purchased online through e-SHOP.

 Do not recap –Recapping needles is one of the easiest ways to accidentally have a needlestick occur.
 However, if recapping must be done:

 Receive permission from your PI and training from EHS Biosafety, or from CARE if animals are involved

 Use one of the following two methods: 1) one handed scoop technique, or 2) forceps or tongs to place the cap on the needles

-- Do not use your hands - Handle broken glass or other sharps with a secondary device such as forceps, crucible tongs, pieces of cardboard, or broom and dustpan- not your hands
+- Do not clean up spills or broken glass with your hands - Handle broken glass or other sharps with a secondary device such as forceps, crucible tongs, pieces of cardboard, or broom and dustpan- not your hands

 - Do not guess – Follow the Lab Waste Guide to determine if your sharps waste should be disposed of as a biohazard, a chemical hazard, or in a broken glass bin.